Regional electricity unit rates UK today: how your area changes your bill (July 2026)

 Ready to check your regional electricity unit rate and switch?

 Enter your postcode to see which home electricity tariffs are available where you live.
-Compare unit rates, standing charges and estimated annual cost—then choose the option that suits your household.
+Compare unit rates and standing charges against the July 2026 cap (26.11p/kWh, 57.19p/day) and your estimated annual cost — then choose the option that suits your household.

 Compare for my postcode